F5Networks/f5-ci-docs/docs/kubernetes/asp-k-deploy.rst

              ]
            }
          },
-         # to make sure the f5-kube-proxy patch needs to be applied only once
+         # Apply the f5-kube-proxy patch once
          "updateStrategy": {
            "type": "RollingUpdate",
            "rollingUpdate": {
-             # just needs to be more than the number of nodes we might possibly have
+             # Set to a number higher than the possible number of nodes needed
              "maxUnavailable": 10
            }
          }